 The higher resistivity material allows the electric fields, created by applying voltages to the electrodes to penetrate the entire depth of the now thicker photosensitive region and hence better collect and confine photoelectrons within the pixels.

 Figure 4: Typical QE performance at +25ºC of front-illuminated (‘FI’), back-illuminated visible-optimized (‘BV’), UV-enhanced backilluminated (‘BU2’), back-illuminated deep-depletion CCDs with NIR AR-coating (‘BR-DD’) and broadband dual AR-coating (‘BEX2-DD’).
 The new BI Low Dark Current Deep-Depletion (‘LDC-DD’) and ‘BRDD’ have identical QE characteristics.

 A property of back-illuminated CCDs that is often overlooked is their propensity to generate constructive and destructive optical interference when illuminated with coherent photons.
+The outer surfaces of the depletion region are highly reflective and form a cavity where internal reflection takes place.
+This is optical etaloning.
 This behavior is especially pronounced in the NIR and can lead to signal modulation as high as 40%.
 This highly undesirable effect can be extremely disruptive for applications based on NIR Raman, NIR photoluminescence or Bose Einstein Condensate (BEC) studies.

 The following section describes the origin of the interferometer behavior of back-illuminated CCDs, by comparing their structure with a particular type of interferometer called a Fabry-Pérot étalon.

 The ultra-thin cavity formed by the depletion region, with parallel and highly reflective surfaces is akin to a Fabry-Pérot étalon configuration.